LSU-UE4/UE5-Level-Design/holodeck/README.md

 ##### `Step 2.`\|`UE5LD`|:small_blue_diamond: :small_blue_diamond:

+It is critical to **NEVER** use the operating system finder to change **ANYTHING** inside the **Content** folder.
+This needs to all be done in **Unreal**.
+You will most likely break something in your game if you don't head this warning.

 Now **Unreal** leaves metatdata and breadcrumbs for moved and deleted files.
-It is always best practice when moving files, deleting files or renaming files to finish up by selecting .
+It is always best practice when moving files, deleting files or renaming files to finish up by right clicking on the **Content** folder and selecting  **Fix Up Redirectors in Folder**.
+This will relink everything and get rid of this meta data.

 ![fix up redirects in folder](images/FixUpRedirects.png)